adityabajoria/pitchmiles/README.md

 Project Url: https://pitchmiles.fly.dev

-The focus will be on the countries:
+The focus will be on the 3 different leagues:
 * Premier League (England), Serie A (Brazil), MLS (US) specifically I will focus on the top 10 clubs from each country.